Last Updated on

-The Golden Retriever German Shepherd mix could inherit personality traits from either parent.
+This mixed breed could inherit personality traits from either parent.
 Luckily, German Shepherds and Golden Retrievers have similar personalities.

 Both breeds are very intelligent and eager to please their families.
 The biggest difference is that Golden Retrievers tend to love everybody, while German Shepherds are more reserved.
 German Shepherds also tend to have more guarding tendencies than Golden Retrievers.

 You should pay careful attention to the ingredients in your Golden Shepherd’s food.
-Cheap food can lead to health problems.
+Cheap dog food can lead to health problems.
 Look for food with whole meat as the first ingredient.
 Avoid by-products and artificial colors and preservatives.

 A healthier diet may help prevent your Golden Shepherd from getting cancer.
 Cancer is the leading cause of death for Golden Retrievers.
-Feed your German Shepherd Golden Retriever mix the best food you can.
+Feed your German Shepherd Golden Retriever mix the best dog food you can.

 Dogs who don’t get enough exercise tend to develop behavioral issues.
 If your dog is barking or chewing on things when left alone, they may need more exercise.